Air Fryer Keto Fried Jalapenos

 Prepare the jalapenos

 Drain jalapenos and save 2 tablespoons of juice from the jar.
-Sandwich the jalapeno slices between two paper towels to allow for most of the excess liquid to be absorbed.
+Sandwich the jalapeno slices between two paper towels to absorb most of the excess liquid.

 drying jalapenos on a paper towel